TickleThePanda/carpe-dm/src/plans/unbound.md

 Here the characters have a whole range of options for finding out where the tomb is:
- - merchants will point the characters towards *The Dragon's Claw* which is <q>just up the road - the bar-keep there talks about mad things like this</q>, if they're convinced by the characters
+ - merchants will point the characters towards March, the inn-keep at *The Dragon's Claw* which is <q>just up the road - the bar-keep there talks about mad things like this</q>, if they're convinced by the characters
- - guards will point the characters towards the castle (and more specifically the castle library), if they're convinced by the characters
+ - guards will point the characters towards the scholar, Ret, who works in the castle library, if they're convinced by the characters
- - priests will welcome the characters to join their procession to the temple where the scholarly acolytes might know of such a place
+ - priests will welcome the characters to join their procession to the Temple of Ilmater where the scholarly acolytes might know of such a place
- - general populace will be relatively helpful, pointing the characters straight to *The Dragon's Claw*
+ - general populace will be relatively helpful, pointing the characters straight to March *The Dragon's Claw*

-#### Temple of *TEMPLE NAME*
+#### Temple of Ilmater

 > In the centre of the city's square, there's a large round building.
 > Outside, there's a statue of a bound man on his knees weeping.
 The